 Remember the saying, “They don’t make things the way they used to!”?

-Despite a disposable world, my glass focus has always been longevity, authenticity, and made to last.
+Thistle Glass has always focused on longevity, authenticity, and glass that is made to last.

 Dawn Series = Made to Last